 Love dinosaurs and natural history?
 Don’t miss the Sedwig Museum of Earth Sciences and the university’s Museum of Zoology.
-Art lovers will be dazzled by the FitzWilliam Museum, a space that in itself is just as striking as the 500,000 historical artworks it stores.
+The FitzWilliam Museum dazzles art lovers with its striking interiors as well as the 500,000 historical artworks it stores.
 A plant and garden enthusiast?
 Drop by the stunning Botanic Gardens, which cover 40 acres of parkland in the heart of the city.

 If it’s great views you’re after, climb up the 123 steps of Great St Mary’s Church‘s tower for the ultimate panoramic view of Cambridge.

 For a fascinating piece of Cambridge and Victorian history, step into the David Parr House.
-Time has stood still at this incredible terraced house – bought in 1886 by working-class decorative artist David Parr, the house was decorated by Parr in the style of the 19th century Arts and Crafts movement.
+Time has stood still at this incredible terraced house, bought in 1886 by David Parr.
+The working-class decorative artist decorated the house in the style of the 19th century Arts and Crafts movement.
 To this day, its decor remains largely intact, making for an unforgettable visit.

 Fancy something a little more active?
 Well if you’d rather take part in punting rather than just be a passer-by, we offer our very own punting tour.
 Who needs Venice when you’ve got Cambridge?